2005:

 later used for Disney's new Florida theme park.
 (The Mexican government originally opposed the idea of Disney

-originally built in Pennsylvania and later imported to Mexico - the law did not apply and permission was granted to
+were originally built in Pennsylvania and later imported to Mexico - the law did not apply and permission was

 1984: